arresteddevops/podcast/ideas.md

 Ideas
 ====

+* DevOps Mythbusters - what are the myths about DevOps?
 * From The Corner Office - panel of CTO/CIO/CEO (etc) talking about if they've done DevOps, if not, why not, advice, thoughts, etc
 * Why Not DevOps? - maybe people who are resistent to it, think it's bad, and why is it bad?
 * How to change your company culture to a DevOps model?
 Bill Joy maybe?
 Please?